 Visual perception reflects the different conceptions of the self through complementary strategies of focused and dispersed visual attention.
-Duffy and Kitayama write that, “in the focused attention strategy, individual objects and their focal features receive the vast majority of the cognitive resources of attention,” while in the dispersed attention strategy, “objects surrounding the attended object, or features of the object’s context receive considerable attention, at the cost of focal information about the individual objects.”
-Using controlled experiments like the framed line test, Kitayama et. al. have shown that Japanese subjects excel at tasks requiring dispersed attention, while American subjects perform better on tasks requiring focused attention.
+Duffy and Kitayama write that, “in the focused attention strategy, individual objects and their focal features receive the vast majority of the cognitive resources of attention,” while in the dispersed attention strategy, “objects surrounding the attended object, or features of the object’s context receive considerable attention, at the cost of focal information about the individual objects.”3 Using controlled experiments like the framed line test, Kitayama et. al. have shown that Japanese subjects excel at tasks requiring dispersed attention, while American subjects perform better on tasks requiring focused attention.

-These strategies of visual attention could explain why it was hard for me to imagine myself in the depicted space of Flowers & Corpse Glitch Set of 12.
+These strategies of visual attention could explain why it is hard for me to imagine myself in the depicted space of Flowers & Corpse Glitch Set of 12.
 Entering an image requires mentally reconstructing the depicted space based on the the visual features of the image.
-Despite teamLAB’s claims to the contrary, Western viewers do imagine themselves within perspective images.4 A 2006 study of facial recognition found that North American subjects were more sensitive to the intrinsic properties of facial features and Japanese subjects to overall facial configuration.
-Perhaps linear perspective feels natural to Western viewers because distance is encoded in intrinsic properties of objects, which rewards focused attention, while in Ultra Subjective Space, distance is encoded in the overall configuration of objects, which demands dispersed attention.
+Despite teamLab’s claims to the contrary, Western viewers do imagine themselves within perspective images.4 A 2006 study of facial recognition found that North American subjects were more sensitive to the intrinsic properties of facial features and Japanese subjects to overall facial configuration.
+Perhaps linear perspective feels natural to Western viewers because distance is encoded in size, an intrinsic property of objects which rewards focused attention, while in Ultra Subjective Space, distance is encoded in the overall configuration of objects, which demands dispersed attention.

-Sketch Town allows Western viewers to enter and experience Ultra Subjective Space more fully than Flowers & Corpse Glitch Set of 12 by providing a concrete means of externalizing the adoption of a new way of seeing.
+The interactive projection Sketch Town allows me to enter and experience Ultra Subjective Space more fully by encouraging me to externalize the adoption of a new way of seeing.
 Participants in Sketch Town are invited to color in the outlines of familiar objects - fire trucks, houses, airplanes, UFOs - and then scan the crayon drawings.
-With the drawing scanned, participants turn eagerly to a projected landscape which fills one wall, waiting for their creations to appear.
+With my drawing scanned, I turn eagerly to a projected landscape which fills one wall, waiting for my creations to appear.
 Each crayon drawing is by itself spatially neutral; each airplane or car or truck could equally have been cut out of a linear perspective or an Ultra Subjective Space.
 Yet it is natural for Western viewers to imagine their object as belonging to a linear perspective image.
 When the drawing appears in the Ultra Subjective Space of the projected landscape, the viewer is forced to reconcile the assumption of perspective with the reality of Ultra Subjective Space.
-Sketch Town works because people are attached to their own drawings; rather than abandon their creations in the unfamiliar territory of Ultra Subjective Space, viewers modify their visual expectations to accommodate it.
+Sketch Town works because people are attached to their own creations, and rather than abandon their drawings in the unfamiliar territory of Ultra Subjective Space, viewers modify their visual expectations to accommodate it.